SecUSo/privacy-friendly-interval-timer/README.md

 ### API Reference

 Mininum SDK: 21
-Target SDK: 24
+Target SDK: 29

 ## License

 Privacy Friendly Interval Timer is licensed under the GPLv3.
-Copyright (C) 2017-2018  Alexander Karakuz
+Copyright (C) 2017-2020  Alexander Karakuz, Christopher Beckmann

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by